Internment of German Americans: World War II

 In the 1940 US census, some 1,237,000 persons identified as being of German birth; 5 million persons had both parents born in Germany; and 6 million persons had at least one parent born in Germany.
 German immigrants had not been prohibited from becoming naturalized United States citizens and many did so.
 The large number of German Americans of recent connection to Germany, and their resulting political and economical influence, have been considered the reason they were spared large-scale relocation and internment.

 Shortly after the Japanese strike on Pearl Harbor, some 1,260 German nationals were detained and arrested, as the government had been watching them.
 Of the 254 persons not of Japanese ancestry evicted from coastal areas, the majority were ethnic German.
 During WWII, German nationals and German Americans in the US were detained and/or evicted from coastal areas on an individual basis.
-Although the War Department (now the Department of War) considered mass expulsion of ethnic Germans and ethnic Italians from the East or West coast areas for reasons of military security, it did not follow through with this.
+Although the War Department (now the Department of Defense) considered mass expulsion of ethnic Germans and ethnic Italians from the East or West coast areas for reasons of military security, it did not follow through with this.
 The numbers of people involved would have been overwhelming to manage.

-A total of 11,507 people of German ancestry were interned during the war, comprising 36.1% of the total internments under the US Justice Department's Enemy Alien Control Program.
+At least 11,507 people of German ancestry (excluding German Latin Americans) were documented as internees during the war, comprising 36.1% of the total internees under the US Justice Department's Enemy Alien Control Program.
+This number does not include individuals (including thousands of children) who voluntarily joined their families in the camps, including those who reunified at the Crystal City Alien Enemy Detention Facility.